adam10603/AC-Advanced-Gamepad-Assist/ConfigGuide.md

 When you first spawn a car, an automatic steering calibration will always take place.
 It lasts about a second and it ensures the assist will work as intended.

 This button is for once again performing the same calibration.
-It shouldn't be necessary (since the automatic calibration happens anyway), but I left the option here just in case the automatic calibration somehow fails.
+This shouldn't be necessary, but the option is here just in case the automatic calibration somehow fails.

-Although this shouldn't happen, but in case you notice the steering angle being noticeably higher or lower than it should be, you might want to stop and re-calibrate the steering.

 ___